Anger management resources - your starter for 10!...

 Anger management articles - what I say

 There are no shortage of anger mangement articles out there on the web.
-And I could joke that so many anger management resources/articles could make one angry - indeed I do, on the Self Help Collective anger management articles page.
+And I could joke that so many anger management resources/articles could make one angry.
 But once you know where to look for your articles - human-reviewed directories that put an emphasis on quality, or definitive anger management resources - then the place to look for your articles become much less stressful.
+Which is good.

 And that's what I've done for you, below.
 You'll find two definitive resources for anger management articles: